get-smooth/webauthn-mock/README.md

+> This repository is currently under development and not ready for production use ⚠️

 # Webauthn Mock

 This repository contains a mock implementation of the WebAuthn API designed for testing and development purposes.
 It simulates the WebAuthn authentication process, providing developers with a tool to integrate and test WebAuthn functionalities without the need to deal with a browser and an authenticator.